p-ranav/csv/README.md

 foo.read("test.csv");
 ```

-This ```.read``` method is non-blocking, i.e., you get back control.
-The library spawns multiple threads for tokenize the file stream and building a "list of dictionaries".
+This ```.read``` method is non-blocking.
+The library spawns multiple threads to tokenize the file stream and build a "list of dictionaries".
 While the parser is doing it's thing, you can start post-processing the rows it has parsed so far:

 ```cpp
 while(foo.busy()) {